ngoinhaoto/SummariseResearchPaperUsingLLM/README.md

 For the weight, download this THIS: <img width="633" alt="image" src="https://github.com/ngoinhaoto/SummariseResearchPaperUsingLLM/assets/68233426/7e850c54-a520-44bc-a15e-412bdc6a8ed9">

-The ipynb file is for MAC ARM Chip, using windows, changes the llm init code to, it just contains the code of us messing around with the model.
+The ipynb file is for MAC ARM Chip which just contains the code of us messing around with the model.
+If you want to use it, you might have to modify the LLM init part accordingly.
+Please reference to [this](https://python.langchain.com/docs/integrations/llms/llamacpp)